Surrey Storm: Super Cup

-Netball Superleague Grand Finals
+Netball Super League Grand Finals

-Between 2011 and 2016 Surrey Storm played in five out of the six Netball Superleague grand finals.
-After finishing as runners up in the first three, Surrey Storm won their first Netball Superleague title in 2015 and then retained the title in 2016.
+Between 2011 and 2016 Surrey Storm played in five out of the six Netball Super League grand finals.
+After finishing as runners up in the first three, Surrey Storm won their first Netball Super League title in 2015 and then retained the title in 2016.

 Home venues

 Brunel Hurricanes played their home games at both Brunel University London and the Guildford Spectrum.
 The latter was their regular home during the 2007–08 and 2008–09 seasons.
 Surrey Storm also played at the Guildford Spectrum during 2009–10 before subsequently moving to the Surrey Sports Park at the University of Surrey.
-Surrey Storm have also played home Superleague games at the Copper Box Arena.
+Surrey Storm have also played home Super League games at the Copper Box Arena.